sparkfun/SparkFun_IoT_RedBoard-RP2350/docs/quickstart.md

 **Code to Note**:

-* WiFi Network Variables.
+* WiFi network variables.
 Adjust "SSID" and "PASSWORD" to your WiFi network's ID and password:
 ```c++
 #ifndef STASSID
 #define STASSID "SSID"